virtuallearn-tech/sapiens-science-abstracts/matematica/progressao-aritmetica.md

 ---

 ## 4. Propriedades
-- A diferença entre quaisquer dois termos consecutivos é sempre \(r\)
+- A diferença entre quaisquer dois termos consecutivos é sempre $r$
 - A média entre dois termos equidistantes do início e do fim é constante:
 $$
 a_1 + a_n = a_2 + a_{n-1} = \dots